 Cost: Tickets for most shows are around $15.

-This center was first opened about 3 years ago by Benveet Gill, a young lady who became paralyzed due to a neurological virus.
+This centre was first opened about three years ago by Benveet Gill, a young lady who became paralyzed due to a neurological virus.
 All of the clients have either physical or psychological disabilities or conditions which have resulted in some degree of paralysis, but of course many clients have multiple disabilities across all of the spectrum's, including me who uses their services for physiotherapy and to regain mobility after my spinal cord injury in addition to being visually impaired.
 They have several pieces of specialized equipment and trainers who focus exclusively on people recovering from paralysis.
 I'm mentioning this fundraiser on the schedule because I am a client of the center, and also because I will be performing at the event.
 I will be singing a few songs accompanied by piano.
 The center is gaining clients faster than the founder ever imagined, and the more support they get from clients and the public, the more people they can help.
 It's a wonderful cause and the center is run by a wonderful and passionate group of people.

 Contact: Benveet (Bean) Gill